Obelem/AirBnB_clone/README.md

 ## Console :computer:

-The console is a command line interpreter that permits management of the backend of HolbertonBnB.
+The console is a command line interpreter that permits management of the backend of AirBnB.
 It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the `storage` object defined above).

 ### Using the Console